kaist-cp/smr-benchmark/README.md

 ## Debug

 We used `./sanitize.sh` to debug our implementation.
-This script runs the benchmark with [LLVM address sanitizer for Rust](https://github.com/japaric/rust-san) and uses parameters that impose high stress on HP# by triggering more frequent global epoch advancements.
+This script runs the benchmark with [LLVM address sanitizer for Rust](https://github.com/japaric/rust-san) and uses parameters that impose high stress on HP-BRCU by triggering more frequent global epoch advancements.

 ## Project structure